 Here are some interesting questions and answers with jojo073 aka José by Hugo from the Vamped Amiga group on Telegram.
-Get to know why he loves Deluxe Paint, what he thinks about the Amiga future and what sort of Commodore Amiga or nextgen Amiga machines that he loves.
+Get to know why he loves Deluxe Paint (paint progam made by Electronic Arts for the Amiga that managed to put the Amiga to New sales records at the end of the 1980s!), what he thinks about the Amiga future and what sort of Commodore Amiga or nextgen Amiga machines that he loves.

 Let’s do the Fast Interview with jojo073 aka José

 José: Hi, my name is José A. Although maybe I know myself more by my nick, jojo073.

 I have the hobby of Commodore Amiga.
 I like to draw and paint.
 I spend my spare time drawing, pixel art, drawings, watercolor.

 I also spend some time doing computer games, I have collaborated making games for Sam Coupe, Dragon 32, Oric Atmos and Amiga.

 How long have you been using the Amiga?